How Using Realistic Job Assessments Can Improve Candidate Experience

 RJAs Help Candidates Learn About the Job, Culture, and Company Before Beginning Work

-Did you know that as many as 48% of new hires leave a job because it didn’t live up to expectations?
+Did you know that as many as 48% of new hires leave a job because it didn’t meet expectations?
 This is often due to a lack of understanding about what the job entails.

 RJAs can help to prevent this issue by giving candidates a realistic preview of the job before they begin work.
 This allows them to get a better sense of the duties, responsibilities, and expectations associated with the role.
-In addition, it gives them an opportunity to learn more about the company culture and decide if it is a good fit for their personal values and goals.
+In addition, it allows them to learn more about the company culture and decide if it is a good fit for their values and goals.

-While most companies make grand promises around their company culture, the reality is often quite different.
-With an RJA in place, you can give candidates a realistic view of what it’s actually like to work at your company.
-This can help to attract candidates that are a good fit for your culture and improve the overall employee retention rate.
+While most companies make grand promises around their company culture, the reality is often different.
+With an RJA in place, you can give candidates a realistic view of what it’s like to work at your company.
+This can help to attract candidates who are a good fit for your culture and improve the overall employee retention rate.

 With 96% of people saying they would prefer to take an assessment that communicated the realities of the role and the organisation as part of the hiring process, it’s clear that job seekers want more transparency.

-RJAs offer that transparency and allow candidates to learn about the job, culture, and company before they set foot in the door as employees.
+RJAs offer that transparency and allow candidates to learn about the job, culture, and company before they enter the door as employees.

-A realistic job assessment also ensures that candidates are making an informed decision about whether or not the job is a good fit.
+A realistic job assessment also ensures that candidates make an informed decision about whether or not the job is a good fit.

 RJAs Are More Engaging Than Other Assessment Types

-With nearly a third of people having left a job because the culture was different to what they expected it to be, it’s more important than ever to ensure that your company culture is a good fit for each new hire.
+With nearly a third of people having left a job because the culture was different from what they expected it to be, ensuring that your company culture is a good fit for each new hire is more important than ever.

 And when it comes to high volume hiring, engaging each and every candidate is key.
 However, it’s not always easy to do.